Belalaskaik/CandleVision-/README.md

 Here's why:
 * New investor lack fundemental knowledge of candlesticks and market patterns
-* fundementals are key in identifying market movement
+* Fundementals are key in identifying market movement
 * Solid foundation will teach and prevent guessing the market and capital blowout

 Of course, this is not a funancial advising but just a tool to help investors!